 The League of Women Voters of Seattle-King County Education Fund is a tax-exempt 501(c)(3) organization established in 1983.
 Supported entirely through donations, the Education Fund provides the financing for the League's strictly non-partisan voter service and educational activities listed below.

 A Citizen's Guide to Elected Officials - Each year, League members compile, edit, and publish They Represent You: A Citizen's Guide to Elected Officials.
-Used by thousands of citizen activists throughout the state to identify and contact their representatives, more than 40,000 copies are distributed free to libraries, schools, community groups, organizations, businesses, and individuals.
+Used by thousands of citizen activists throughout the state to identify and contact their representatives, 30,000 copies are distributed free to libraries, schools, community groups, organizations, businesses, and individuals.
 Call (206) 329-4848 or email firstname.lastname@example.org to order your copy, or view TRY online.

 Ballot Issue Analysis - League volunteers research the pros and cons of ballot issues for each general election and publish their analyses.

 Free Public Forums - The Ed Fund sponsors non-partisan public forums on topics of local, state, and national interest, with panels of experts representing various points of view.
 These forums, which are held on the first Thursday of each month from September through May, are open to the public, and admission is free.